icicel/ahn/README.md

 - super eeeeasy - õḱé́́́̈ *"ō
 - super eeeeeasy - õḱé́́́́̈ **ō

+### Carryback over symbols

+For the purposes of carrybacking, symbols count as space, and carrybacking skips over them.
+- no, yes - â̄́, "o
+- it's been 84 years - 'ı͛̀o ǵ́ā́̈ 84 *eo

+Vowels still count as being paragraph-initial even if there's symbols preceding them.
+- 2+2 is 4 - 2+2 'ò 4
+- (enclosed) - ('átûón)

 ### Edge cases

 Words consisting of only vowels are simply converted to only carrybacks.